-IndiaFilings » Learn » How to Calculate GST?
+IndiaFilings / Learn / How To Calculate Gst

 How to Calculate GST?

 After implementing Goods and Services Tax (GST), many Entrepreneurs seek assistance on how to calculate GST payment in a transaction.
 In this article, let us cover all aspects of calculating GST in a business transaction.
 To calculate GST, the following aspects in a transaction must be considered in a logical, step by step manner.
+Determining-Value-of-Supply-under-GST Determining Value of Supply under GST

 Step 1: Find the GST Rate Applicable for the Goods or Service